 - There is a risk of retaliatory attacks against Western targets in Guinea following the French intervention in the conflict in Mali in January 2013.
 Terrorist groups in the region have declared their intention to increase attacks and kidnappings targeting Westerners.

-- Since February 2013 there have been sporadic instances of rioting and violence in Conakry and other towns related to the current political environment.
+- There has been extensive rioting and violence in Conakry and other towns in recent months related to the current political environment.
+The Conakry suburbs of Hamdallaye, Bambeto and Cosa were particularly affected by outbreaks of violence in late May 2013.
 A number of deaths and injuries have been reported.
 Further violence and rioting could occur in the current political environment.

 - You should monitor local media for information on your safety and security.
 You should avoid protests and demonstrations, street rallies and public gatherings as they may turn violent and attract a heavy response from security forces.

-- We strongly advise against all travel to the areas bordering Cote d’Ivoire, Liberia and Sierra Leone where cross-border armed activity makes the general security situation unsafe.
+- We strongly advise against all travel to the areas bordering Cote d’Ivoire, Liberia and Sierra Leone where cross-border armed activity and tensions between ethnic groups makes the general security situation unsafe.

 - There is a high risk of violent crime in Guinea.
-Theft at gunpoint is a common occurrence.
+Incidents of violent crime in Conakry are on the rise, and theft at gunpoint is a common occurrence.
 There are regular reports of armed robbery and violent assault carried out by individuals wearing military style uniforms.

 - Travellers may face delays, or be refused entry, if attempting to cross land borders.